self-host/self-host/docs/presentations/first_few_steps.md

 ---

-7. Scroll down below the response example.
+7. Scroll down to the response section.
 There should be a response looking similar to this.

     ```{.json data-line-numbers="|2|5|6,7|" data-id="code-animation"}
     {